Use tools that help your clients achieve success and get you repeat business

 Help Your Clients Communicate Better and Faster

 These types of tools also increase their ability to align distributed teams.
 When progress is made on a strategic project, those involved post that progress, and colleagues, inter and intra-departmental teams are informed in a quicker, more efficient manner.
 The time and accuracy of communications increases as does the ability to manage your operations.
 Many platforms also use color-coding so you can see at a glance what initiatives are healthy and what may need attention before they turn into real issues.
-Not only does this kind of communication collapse project timelines, it gives your client the pro-active ability to manage their organization.
+Not only does this kind of communication collapse project timelines, but it also gives your client the pro-active ability to manage their organization.

 Help You Provide Thorough Service to Your Clients for Repeat Business

-As part of the team on the platform, you are able to have an eye into the progress toward plan goals.
+As part of the team on the platform, you are able to have an eye on the progress toward plan goals.
 You can help your clients ensure they are staying on track and that they are still focusing on achieving what they set out to do.
 You are creating what the software world calls ‘stickiness’.
 The client sees you as a partner and part of the team.
 The more you are involved as the plan moves forward, the more likely you are to stay involved over the long term.
 This is a real boon for consultants who want to build a core level of repeat business.

 Technology vs. Methodology